-A graduate of Glasgow School of Art, George Birrell has enjoyed a long career in teaching and now paints full time from his studio in East Lothian.
-When he was 15 George visited the villages of the East Neuk of Fife and he's been fascinated by them ever since.
+A graduate of Glasgow School of Art, George Birrell has enjoyed a long career in teaching.
+He now paints full time from his studio in East Lothian.
+When he was 15 George visited the villages of the East Neuk of Fife and he’s been fascinated by them ever since.
 These are villages with such a unique character, and one that contrasts strongly with some of the more dramatic and wild subjects of Scottish landscape paintings.
-George's paintings are never of specific villages but they pull together the many elements - the architecture, alleyways, harbours and fishing creels - that are quintessentially East Neuk.
+George’s paintings are never of specific villages.
+However, they pull together the many elements – the architecture, alleyways, harbours and fishing creels – that are quintessentially East Neuk.
 George writes:

 ‘I love the east coast landscape, from St. Abbs to Orkney, the rich colours of the land being so different from the west; less green!
 It makes such a strong impression and I delight in the shapes of harbours, castles and mills.
 Scottish architecture is very distinctive.
 I find infinite inspiration in its centuries of evolution (old walls, windows and gables).
 People are usually absent from my pictures.
 They are temporary, whereas the buildings and landscape have permanence.